-- However, University is neither physical nor virtual.
-It is a state of mind, embodied in a universal counsciousness.
+- University is neither physical nor virtual.
+It is a state of mind, embodied in a universal consciousness.
 The place where University takes place is the university.
 And University is everywhere.

 - As a non-place at the same time concave and convex, University thus becomes not the place where we are, but the point where we put ourselves in position.
 And that non-place is always a crime scene, the breeding ground for the creation of ideology.